MCPCapital/HarmonizeProject/README.md

 # Troubleshooting

 * "Import Error" - Ensure you have all the dependencies installed.
-Run ./setup.sh
+Run through the manual dependency install instructions above.
 * No video input // lights are all dim gray - Run 'python3 ./videotest.py' to see if your device (via OpenCV) can propery read the video input.

 # Contributions & License